Massachusetts Sports Betting

 Here are some quick facts about Massachusetts sports betting:

-Available formats:Mobile sportsbook apps are available in both iOS and Android formats.
+| Available formats: | Mobile sportsbook apps are available in both iOS and Android formats. |

-Number of licensed online sportsbooks:Eight online sportsbooks are fully available now.
-Ten will be available by January 2024.
-In total, as many as 15 are allowed.
+| Number of licensed online sportsbooks: | Seven online sportsbooks are fully available now.
+In total, as many as 15 are allowed. |

-Number of retail sportsbooks:As many as five.
+| Number of retail sportsbooks: | As many as five. |

-Sportsbook tax rates:20% on online sports betting, 15% on retail sports betting
+| Sportsbook tax rates: | 20% on online sports betting, 15% on retail sports betting |

-Best 8 Massachusetts sports betting apps 2023
+Best Massachusetts sports betting apps in 2026

 Bonus code: PLAYMASS